Aurora War Memorial 100th Anniversary

 In Their Memory: the Story of the Aurora-Whitchurch-King War Memorial

-This exhibition commemorates the 100th anniversary of the Aurora-Whitchurch-King War Memorial (now known as the Aurora War Memorial), a powerful symbol of shared remembrance and community collaboration.
-Erected in 1925, the memorial stands as a tribute to those who made the ultimate sacrifice during the First World War.
-Through archival materials, photographs, and powerful quotes, this exhibition explores how the communities of Aurora, King, and Whitchurch-Stouffville came together to memorialize the fallen and how the memorial has shaped public memory over time.
-It also reflects on the evolving role of remembrance in our public spaces and the importance of preserving these legacies for future generations.
+This exhibition commemorated the 100th anniversary of the Aurora‑Whitchurch‑King War Memorial (now known as the Aurora War Memorial), a lasting symbol of shared remembrance and community collaboration.
+Erected in 1925, the memorial stands as a tribute to those who lost their lives in the First World War.
+Through archival materials, photographs, and quotations, the exhibition explored how the communities of Aurora, King, and Whitchurch‑Stouffville came together to honour the fallen and how the memorial has shaped public memory over time.
+A travelling exhibition was also developed as part of the centennial commemorations.
+The exhibition was on view at Aurora War Memorial Peace Park from September – November 2025.

 Commemorative Street Banners